Azure/azure-resource-provider-sdk/docs/README.md

 - [Test environment](https://raw.github.com/WindowsAzure/azure-resource-provider-sdk/master/docs/misc/AzureStoreTest.cer)

-###Resource Lifecycle Events
+###Subscription Lifecycle Events

-When a user purchases a specific _Service Plan_ with our Add-on, Windows Azure will start sending your RP _resource lifecycle events_ for the resource created.
-For example, if a user purchases the Add-on Clouditrace on the "Bronze" _Service Plan_, the Clouditrace RP will start receiving _resource lifecycle events_ for that _Service Plan_ so that your service can take the appropriate action.
+When a user purchases a specific _Service Plan_ with our Add-on, Windows Azure will start sending your RP _subscription lifecycle events_ for the resource created.
+For example, if a user purchases the Add-on Clouditrace on the "Bronze" _Service Plan_, the Clouditrace RP will start receiving _subscription lifecycle events_ for that _Service Plan_ so that your service can take the appropriate action.

-Your RP will need to handle the following four _resource lifecycle events_:
+Your RP will need to handle the following four _subscription lifecycle events_:

 - [Create Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-create.md).
 This happens when a user purchases your Add-on from the Windows Azure Store.
 This is a `PUT` on a Resource.
 - [Get Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-get.md).
 This happens when a user views details about a purchased Resource.
 This happens as a `GET` on the Resource's parent CloudService.
 - [Delete Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-delete.md).
 This happens when a user deletes a previously-purchased Resource.
 This happens as a `DELETE` on a Resource or its parent CloudService.
 - [Upgrade Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-resource-upgrade.md).
 This happens when a user upgrades a _Service Plan_ for a previously-purchased Resource, from a lower tier (e.g. free) to a higher tier.
 This happens as a `PUT` on the Resource.

+***NOTE:***The Resource Provider API uses the term _subscription_ to mean the recurring purchase of an Add-on's _Service Plan_, and should not be confused with Windows Azure subscriptions.

 ####Request